 A single text-shadow has almost no performance cost.
 Where things get expensive:

 Do not animate text-shadow directly.
 It triggers repaint on every frame.
 If you need an animated glow or shadow, animate the opacity of a pseudo-element with a fixed shadow instead.
-That uses GPU compositing and stays smooth.
+Add will-change: opacity to that pseudo-element ahead of time so the browser promotes it to its own compositor layer before the animation starts, rather than during it.
+That combination stays smooth.

 Common mistakes to avoid

-• Applying it everywhere — Text shadow works best when it is intentional.
+rgba(0, 0, 0, 0.3)style values instead. - Applying it everywhere: Text shadow works best when it is intentional.
 Using it on every element makes a page feel cluttered and visually noisy.

 Browser support